tuo50680/Memory-matching-/proposal.md

 Katelyn Pobandith - tuo50680@temple.edu - TA: Elmira Talebianaraki

-Iman Akaff - tut68090@temple.edu - TA Xinwen (Ellen) Zhang
+Iman Akaff - tut68090@temple.edu - TA: Xinwen (Ellen) Zhang

 ## In the world of software, most everything takes longer to implement than you expect.
 And so it's not uncommon to accomplish less in a fixed amount of time than you hope.